-Nathalie is the National Trust’s Regional Archaeologist for London and the South East, and passionate about how Knole’s archaeology is going to be an exciting part of the Knole story, spanning centuries.
+Nathalie is the National Trust’s Regional Archaeologist for London and the South East, and passionate about how Knole’s archaeology is an exciting part of the Knole story, spanning centuries.
 She has been involved in the Inspired by Knole Project from its planning stages in 2012 and implementation from 2013.

 Archaeologist, Knole; National Trust, London and South East